 It is a good rule of thumb never to put yourself in front of an oncoming boat.
 If something breaks or you fall off your ski, the other boat will not be able to stop.
 Try always to avoid situations where you are putting you or your passengers at risk from situations you don’t have control over.

 My son once jumped the rear wake of a coast guard boat a few years ago, and they chased him down and lectured him for 15 minutes.
 He kept asking what law he broke, and they couldn’t answer.
 They mentioned collision risk, he pointed out he crossed sideways from behind.
 They mentioned speeding, he countered by asking what the speed limit is on the river and is this a no wake zone.

 In the end, he was in the right, and he got no ticket.
 But the experience wasn’t pleasant.
+And now state law here specifically includes a ban on jumping a boat’s wake at any distance.
 That leads us straight into the next topic.